Luc4sguilherme/Steam-levelup-BOT/README.md

 - <code>!DE</code> - Change the bot's language to german.
 - <code>!LANG</code> - Change the bot's language.
 - <code>!TUTORIAL</code> - Shows the video tutorial.
-- <code>!GIVEAWAY</code> - Get info about giveaway and your entries.
 - <code>!SETS4SETS (amount_of_sets)</code> - Trade your duplicate sets for new ones you can craft.
 - <code>!PRICES</code> - Shows our current rates.
 - <code>!STOCK</code> - Shows currencies stock of the bot.